Can you make money from Google Adsense advertising?

 But it comes with some conditions.

-Advertisers use Google Adwords to develop smart campaigns by ad group with a budget cap for their businesses.
+Advertisers use Google Adwords to develop smart campaigns by ad groups with a budget cap for their businesses.

 They want to get as much as they can from their advertising budget and each cost per click (CPC) and create ads to attract potential target customers.